 I love visiting Korea in April, when the cherry blossoms are in full bloom and in November, when autumn leaves color the country’s hillsides red, orange and yellow.
 On the other hand, don’t stress too much if you can’t precisely time your visit—Korea is a 365-day destination if there ever was one.
 The best time to visit South Korea is whenever you can get there!

 The Bottom Line

-If this Korea itinerary proves one thing, it’s that the country is far more than the poor man’s Japan.
+If this Korea itinerary proves one thing, it’s that the country is far more than the poor man’s Japan—regardless of your decision about how many days to spend in Korea.
 Even if you spend all your time in Seoul and Busan (as I did during my first few trips—this is not an entirely bad idea!), you’ll be able to gain an appreciation for the unique place South Korea occupies within Asia, and in global culture generally.
 Stay two weeks in Korea (or longer!), adding in excursions to historical Gyeongju, scenic Seoraksan and idyllic Jeju to get an even more complete picture of the country, and to gain an appreciation for it that’s more profound still.
-Hire me to plan your post-Covid Korea trip to make sure any lingering travel restrictions don’t ruin your trip.
-Alternatively, I do have plenty of free South Korea travel blog posts on this website.
+Consider hiring me to plan your Korea trip.